-From its formation in 1965 Andreas Neocleous & Co has grown to be the largest firm in Cyprus and is generally recognised as the leading law firm in the South-East Mediterranean region.
+From its formation in 1965 Andreas Neocleous & Co has grown to be the largest firm in Cyprus and is now generally recognised as the leading firm in the region.

 With more than one hundred and twenty professionals in Cyprus and mainland Europe, our mission is to provide international clients with service of the highest international standards.
 We value diversity and our staff speak most major European languages.
 All are fluent in English.